Reviews You Can Rely On

 Would you like some oatmeal for breakfast?
 Trying to choke down some calories after a night spent shivering and not sleeping in this quilt.

 When the weather takes an unexpected turn for the worse, you have two options: hunker down and wait it out or stay on the move for what could be hours or even days.
-To stay safe with your ultralight kit, you must know how to use your shelter plus sleep system to make it through a long unexpected storm.
+To stay safe with your ultralight kit, you must know how to use your shelter plus sleep system to make it through a long, unexpected storm.
 Two days and nights of cold rain (or even snow) are always a possibility, even in the summer, in most mountains.
 And we often hear folks say, “If my bag gets wet or I can't pitch my tarp, I'll just keep hiking to stay warm until the weather clears.”
 But can you do this in the dark?
 Or in weather that makes it hard to see and navigate?
-Make sure your skills and systems will see you through hunkering down to wait out storms.
+Ensure your skills and systems will see you through hunkering down to weather out storms.
 Practice a lot.
 Spend nights out in terrible weather close to your home or vehicle to prepare.

 Temperature Ratings